meshcloud/meshcloud-docs/docs/meshcloud.workspace.md

 ## Managing your meshWorkspace

 Every aspect of your meshWorkspace can be managed in the so-called [workspace control plane](./meshcloud.workspace.md#managing-your-meshworkspace).
 The workspace control plane is the highest control plane.
-From that level, you can navigate down to the project & tenant control plane.
+From that level, you can navigate down to the [project control plane](./meshcloud.project.md#manage-meshprojects) & [tenant control plane](./meshcloud.tenant.md#using-your-tenant).
 Each control plane has a similar layout.
 Depending on your permissions within the workspace and the meshStack configuration, you will have access to different tabs like **Settings** or **Financials**.
 The workspace control plane below shows the control plane from the perspective of a Workspace Manager.

 ![Workspace Control Plane User Interface](assets/Workspace-overview.png)